Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

-The behavior of light yield changes in a structured way for the LBNL panel due to the uniformity of the design.
-The light yield is highest for locations closest to the PMT and the light yield worsens for locations along the edge of the panel.
-The motivation for the swirly design of the fibers in Prototypes 1 and 2 was to increase light yield uniformity which is what we observe.
+The behavior of light collection changes in a structured way for the LBNL Panel due to the unsegmented design.
+The light collection is highest for locations closest to the PMT and the light collection worsens for locations along the edge of the panel.
+The motivation for the swirly design of the fibers in Prototypes 1 and 2 was to increase the light collection uniformity, which is what we observe.
 This allows these panels to have higher efficiency in tagging muons.
-However, this introduces a source of systematics that affects our panels uniquely--- the alignment of the wavelength-shifting fiber with the SiPMs.
-While we try to minimize this effect by the use of a stencil during fabrication, the small area of the SiPM device makes it challenging.
+However, this introduces a source of systematics that affects our panels uniquely: the alignment of the WLS fibers with the SiPMs.
+Although we tried to minimize this effect by using a stencil during fabrication, the small area of the SiPM made this challenging.
 Since the diameter of each of the two fibers are 1\,mm, and they feed into a 3$\, \times \,$3\,mm$^2$ SiPM, there is little room for error in their alignment.
-This variation can contribute to the light yield efficiency within a panel as well as across panels.
+This variation can contribute to the light collection fluctuation within a panel, as well as across panels.